 Strawberry-Lemon Ice Cream

 We’ve been a little obsessed with ice cream lately.
-National Ice Cream day just passed, we recently published our Home Cook’s Guide to Ice Cream — and of course, it’s the hottest part of the SoCal summer.
-There’s been so much ice cream around the test kitchen that, when our chef pulled the first scoops of this one from the churn, our tasters were a little blasé.
+National Ice Cream Month just passed, we recently republished our Home Cook’s Guide to Ice Cream — and of course, it’s the hottest part of the SoCal summer.
+There’s been so much ice cream around the test kitchen that when our chef dished up the first scoops of this one, our tasters were a little blasé.
 They said, “Oh look, more ice cream,” and then they tasted it, and a quart of ice cream disappeared in a clatter of spoons.